joseriveraphd/cyclistic_r_tableau/README.md

 5PM (08:00 and 17:00 hours in the graphs), and the slight uptick in rides during lunch hours.
 In contrast, hourly ride use becomes more evenly distributed over the weekend.

+<b>The key performance metrics for the newsletter can be the number of
+rides per geospatial cluster, weekday vs workday, and hour (e.g. lunch).</b>

+Additional key performance metrics for the future could be number of sign-ups and conversions based on tracking the user journey with e-mail addresses that I proposed above.

 # Preliminary insights on Cyclistic ride lengths